The craft beer scene in Auckland is vibrant and growing rapidly; so much so that it’s become quite the reason to visit the inner city.

 2. Good George North Wharf

-Good George North Wharf is a relatively new brewpub located in the Wynyard Quarter.
+Good George North Wharf is a relatively new brewpub located in the Wynyard Quarter, which is also home to some of the best restaurants and bars.
 With over 22 taps to choose from, you will be in absolute craft beer heaven.

 This expansive Auckland restaurant has a range of indoor and outdoor seating options with stunning views of its 8 large 500-litre beer tanks.